Reviews You Can Rely On

 Credit: Amber King

 The Katadyn Hiker Pro and Katadyn Hiker models are extremely consistent in performance.
-Both use a glass fiber filter that needs to be replaced if you allow it to become completely clogged.
-Both can be serviced in the field, but you must be careful not to keep pumping if performance decreases.
+Both use a glass fiber filter that needs to be replaced if it becomes completely clogged.
+Both can be serviced in the field, but be cautious not to continue pumping if performance decreases.
 Between the two, the Hiker Pro is better by a hair.
 It's more durable and performs a bit better overall.
 For minimal improvement, though, we tend to recommend the Hiker.
 These pump filters require less maintenance than the MSR MiniWorks EX.
-Katadyn also offers the Katadyn Pocket hand pump, which is one of the most durable filters that we tested and is easy to clean in the field or at home by removing the ceramic filter and using scour pads to restore the filter to its original color.
+Katadyn also offers the Katadyn Pocket hand pumps, one of the most durable filters we tested.
+It is easy to clean in the field or at home by removing the ceramic filter and using scour pads to restore the filter to its original color.

 backpacking water filter - we discovered that the hiker pro is a great choice when water...